Programming-Systems-Lab/dyclink/README.md

 DyCLINK will rewrite the bytecode of your application for recording executed instructions and constructing graphs.
 The steps to install and use DyCLINK are as follows.

 ### Step 0
 DyCLINK needs a database to store the detected code relatives.
 We use MySQL.
 For downloading and installing MySQL, please refer to [MySQL](https://www.mysql.com/).
+For setting up the database, there are 3 steps.
+You can find more details in scripts/db\_setup.

 DyCLINK is a maven project.
 For installing maven, please refer to [maven](https://maven.apache.org/install.html).
 After installing maven, please change your directory to "dyclink" and use the following command to compile DyCLINK: